polimediaupv/paella-player/README.md

-# Paella Player
+# Paella Player (version 7 and beyond)

-Paella Player with basic plugins.
+This is the main repo of Paella Player for versions 7 and beyond.
+Note that Paella Player plugins may live in different repos.

 Build Paella Player: